jrdalino/object-oriented-programming-reviewer/README.md

 # Object Oriented Programming

 ## Object Oriented Fundamentals
-- Classes
+- Classes: Constructors are methods that gets called when you create a new instance of the class
-- Coupling
+- Coupling: Problem - How much a class is coupled or dependent on another class
-- Interfaces
+- Interfaces: A Contract that specifies the capabilities that a class should provide.
+Solution to coupling.
-- Encapsulation
+- Encapsulation: private and public are examples of access modifiers.
+Use getters and setters
-- Abstraction
+- Abstraction: Reduce complexity by hiding unnessary details.
 - Inheritance
 - Polymorphism

 ## SOLID Principles
-- Single Responsibility
+- Single Responsibility: a class should only have one responsibility
-- Open/Closed
+- Open/Closed: classes should be open for extension, but closed for modification
-- Liskov Substitution
+- Liskov Substitution: if class A is a subtype of class B, then we should be able to replace B with A without disrupting the behavior of our program
-- Interface Segregation
+- Interface Segregation: larger interfaces should be split into smaller ones
-- Dependency Inversion
+- Dependency Inversion: instead of high-level modules depending on low-level modules, both will depend on abstractions

 ## Unified Modeling Language (UML)
 - Introduction: https://www.geeksforgeeks.org/unified-modeling-language-uml-introduction/?ref=lbp